oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 In addition to the processing rules in {{token-request}}, the authorization server MUST:

-*  ensure that the authorization code was issued to the authenticated confidential or credentialed client, or if the client is public, ensure that the code was issued to `client_id` in the request,
+*  ensure that the authorization code was issued to the authenticated confidential client, or if the client is public, ensure that the code was issued to `client_id` in the request,

 *  verify that the authorization code is valid,